 “Oh,” Eva responded, somewhat cautious.
 “And what did you learn?”

 “You’re not what you seem,” he expressed.
-“You fill your life with contradictions.”
+“You fill your life with contradictions and uncertainty.”

 Eva Marie nodded as if agreeing with his assessment.
-“There is nothing for you to gain here.
-Why do you stay?”
-Theo asked.
+“There is nothing for you to gain here in Bon Abbi.
+Why do you stay?” asked Theo.

 She tapped her heart with her hand.
 “Because I care for these people.
 I want to keep Bon Abbi safe.”

 “Ah, yes, and I know from whom.”
 Theo walked past Eva, looking into the skies.
 Some stars began their evening twinkle.
 He found himself in a dilemma.
 Luka was right, Eva was not the rightful heir.
-But his desire to rule goes beyond Bon Abbi.
+But Luka desires to rule more than Bon Abbi.

 Theo thought of Leena, who spent her free time listening to the fallen Chroniclers.
 How often she told him that intentions fuel the soul for action.
-And yet, he was more pragmatic.
+And yet, Theo thought he was more pragmatic.

-He dropped his head for a moment, Theo turned to Eva.
+Dropping his head for a moment, Theo turned to Eva.
 Unlike what he saw in Luka, her eyes told him a different story, full of hope and fear.
 “Leena may be right after all,” he thought.
 “Intentions do make a difference.”